-Question Number Correct Answer Partially Correct Answer Reject Mark 3 (a) AO1 when somebody about to die has an out of body experience when a person is in a situation where death is likely or expected, no longer feels associated with their physical bodies a person near- death is apparently outside their body and aware of it Any alternative wording of the above points is acceptable.
-(2) being close to death but surviving an out of body experience an example of a near death experience Any alternative wording of the above points is acceptable. being near to death resuscitation Answers which define a different key word.
-(0) 2
+Question Number Correct Answer Partially Correct Answer Reject Mark 3 (a) AO1 the freeing of the soul from rebirth (liberation or salvation) heaven / paradise uniting with God Any alternative wording of the above points is acceptable. freedom Any alternative wording of the above points is acceptable.
+(1) Answers which define a different key word.
+(0) 2 (2)

-Question Answer Mark Number 3 (b) Indicative content 4 AO2 Answers which think that the media should be allowed to criticise what religions teach about matters of life and death are likely to use such reasons as: • the media has freedom of speech • religious beliefs often contradict each other • the media should educate and by criticising they can do this Answers which do not think that the media should be allowed to criticise what religions teach about matters of life and death are likely to use such reasons as: religious beliefs are too personal for the media to criticise the media may be biased the media might make comments which could cause conflict in society Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 3 (b) AO2 Answers which think that the media should be allowed to criticise what religions teach about matters of life and death are likely to use such reasons as: the media has freedom of speech religious beliefs often contradict each other, the media is right to say this the media should educate and by criticising they can do this Answers which do not think that the media should be allowed to criticise what religions teach about matters of life and death are likely to use such reasons as: religious beliefs are too personal for the media to criticise the media may be biased the media might make comments which could cause conflict in society Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. the media may be biased) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. the media may be biased e.g. it might only supply arguments in favour of abortion) 2 marks For a personal response with: two reasons with one developed For a personal response with: two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. the media may be biased) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. the media may be biased e.g. it might only supply arguments in favour of abortion) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: two developed reasons 4 marks